-7.7 Ensuring the degree of protection
+7.5 Ensuring the degree of protection

-The measuring instrument fulfills all the requirements for the degree of protection IP66/67, Type 4X enclosure.
+The measuring device fulfills all the requirements for the IP66/67 degree of protection, Type 4X enclosure.

-To guarantee the degree of protection IP66/67, Type 4X enclosure, carry out the following steps after the electrical connection:
+To guarantee IP66/67 degree of protection, Type 4X enclosure, carry out the following steps after the electrical connection:

-- 1. Check that the housing seals are clean and fitted correctly. - 2.
-Dry, clean or replace the seals if necessary. - 3.
-Tighten all housing screws and screw covers. - 4.
-Firmly tighten the cable glands. - 5.
-To ensure that moisture does not enter the cable entry:
+- 1. Check that the housing seals are clean and fitted correctly.
+Dry, clean or replace the seals if necessary. - 2.
+Tighten all housing screws and screw covers. - 3.
+Firmly tighten the cable glands.

-Route the cable so that it loops down before the cable entry ("water trap").
+4. To ensure that moisture does not enter the cable entry, route the cable so that it loops down before the cable entry ("water trap").